Consensys/doc.teku/docs/HowTo/Get-Started/Installation-Options/Run-Docker-Image.md

 # Running Teku from a Docker image

-Teku provides a Docker image to run a Teku node in a Docker container.

-Use this Docker image to run a Teku node without installing Teku.
+Use the Teku Docker image to run a node without installing Teku.

 **Prerequisites**: